dnfrolov/auction/README.md

 Back-end is divided into 3 modules: **db**, **business**, **apps**. **db** is responsible for database communication. **business** provides abstraction level on **db** implementation. **apps** consumes **business** to provide RESTful API and to initialize server with http and socket support.

+There is **shared** folder. it's supposed to be used on both side: front-end and back-end.
+To accomplish that front-end must be move to use browserify.

 ### Stack

 #### Back-End